juanibiapina/roadrunner/README.md

 allowed plus any placeholders defined by that specific section.
 Example:

 ```
-$ export ROADRUNNER_PROMPT="{git:(%branch%)}"
+$ export ROADRUNNER_PROMPT="{git:(%head%)}"
 ```

-This outputs the current git branch in parenthesis if inside a git repository.
+This outputs the current git HEAD in parenthesis if inside a git repository.
 Otherwise it prints nothing.

 ### Colors